Killing Repetition

 Avoid Lens words

 I don't know what they're called, so I've labeled them "Lens words."
-They're words that let us experience the world through the lens of the character.
-You'd think such is a good idea, except they become repetitive and therefore create an artificial boundary between the reader and the character.
+They're words that let us experience the world through the eyes (lens) of the character.
+You'd think the use of such is a good idea, except they become repetitive and create an artificial boundary between the reader and the character.

-The first version comes across as an analysis, while the second sentence is a direct experience.
+The first version is a direct statement, while the second sentence describes an experience.
 The Lens word "feel" is not necessary.
 Lens words are "see," "feel," "think," "understand," "hear," and so on.
 Here are other examples:

-Do some electronic searches through your work and you'll find them repeated across your pages.
-After you remove as many as you can you'll be even more impressed with your writing skills, and for some of us that is quite extraordinary.
+Do some electronic searches through your work, and you'll find them repeated across your pages.
+After you remove as many as possible, you'll be even more impressed with your extraordinary writing skills.

 One-hit wonders